firebase/functions-samples/presence-firestore/README.md

 # Presence in Firestore

-This template shows you how to build a presence (understanding which users are online / offline) in Cloud Firestore and Realtime Database.
+This template shows you how to build a presence system (understanding which users are online / offline) in Cloud Firestore with some help from the Realtime Database.
+An explanation of why this is necessary, how it works, and what changes you need to implement in a client app can be found [in the docs](https://firebase.google.com/docs/firestore/solutions/presence).

 ## Functions Code